aeroroboticscomp/ARC_tutorials/docs/source/fundamentals.rst

    * -
      - LiPo Bags
      - 1
 The above table is a headlined summary of the kit.
-A more detailed kit description can be found in this Google sheet: `Kit details <https://docs.google.com/spreadsheets/d/1OFnF_KtopMiuY4cxXH7TMvPYY3TsQOsukVVnuOryIEE/edit#gid=0>`_
+A more detailed kit description will be available soon.

 Please let us know if certain components are missing from your kit.
 Please check that your team has all the items required to compete!
 Teams should receive their kits by the end of October/beginning of November once the staff has verified that the first payment has come through.